At a glance: Raw data reports describe installs and in-app events blocked by the Protect360 engine, as well as from manually added Validation Rules.

 app_id | App ID as it appears in AppsFlyer | String | Yes |

 api_token | Retrieve the key from the Dashboard.
-Go to Integration > API Access.
-Only the account admin can retrieve the API token. | String | Yes |
+Go to Report > API Access.
+Only an admin user can retrieve the API token. | String | Yes |

 from |